Workwear for cleanrooms a filter protecting the surroundings

 Keeping an empty room clean is not the biggest challenge

 The problems start when you put equipment in it – and people to handle the equipment.
-People give off hundreds of thousands of particles in the form of skin cells, micro-organisms, hair and soon every minute, and the more we move, the more particles we give off.
-In practice, this means putting filters around the human body to prevent particles entering the air.
+People give off hundreds of thousands of particles in the form of skin cells, micro-organisms, hair and so forth every minute, and the more we move, the more particles we give off.
+In practice, this means we need to put filters around the human body to prevent particles from entering the air.

 Fristads has manufactured clothing for cleanrooms and controlled environments since 1996.

-Our bond seam is a refined version of the standard bound.
-It is more ompermeable because the hem is like a hood.
-It is stronger because double rows of stitched each pass through six layers of fabric.
-It is safer because the carbon filaments woven inte the hem produce good electronic discharge , even after repeated washes.
+Our bound seam is a refined version of the standard bound.
+It is denser because the hem is like a hood.
+It is stronger because each row of double stitching passes through six layers of fabric.
+It is safer because the carbon filaments woven inte the hem produce good electronic discharge, even after repeated washes.

 This is why we only use synthetic fibres